pasqal-io/qadence/docs/content/noisy_simulation.md

 ## Specifying a noise protocol

-Each noise protocol can be specified using `NoiseCategory` and requires specific arguments at initialization.
+Each noise protocol can be specified using `Qermod` and requires specific arguments at initialization.
 We show below for each type of noise how this can be done.

 ### Digital noise protocol